shaggyze/RelayBot/README.md

 ### The Setup Workflow

 The bot now uses **global groups**.
 One server creates the group, and others link to it.

+** For #testing use https://discord.gg/tbDeymDm2B and group my-super-unique-alliance **

 1.  **On ONE Server Only - Create a Global Group:**
     An admin on your "main" server creates the group.
 The name must be unique across all servers using this bot.